r-forge/dnet/www/data/Readme.txt

-This directory (http://dnet.r-forge.r-project.org/data) contains curated/complited data provided by the open-source R package 'dnet'.
+This directory (http://dnet.r-forge.r-project.org/data) contains curated/compiled data as part of an open-source R package 'dnet'.

 The data is stored as R data files (ended with '.RData' extension), and can be broadly grouped into the following four categories: